Mrs. M. Pereira

 • Hear the applause of the audience

 • Learn in a way that is different from their other subjects

 Ferndown Upper School has dedicated spaces for rehearsal and drama workshops:

-• Dance Studio – The dance studio is a focused space with a soft line floor, mirrored was and bar.
+Dance Studio – The dance studio is a focused space with a soft lino floor, mirrored wall and bar.